-Unapologetically lush, tactile, and many layered, Becker uses antique and vintage textiles, jewelry, china, milagros, bits, pieces, and magpie collections from many cultures in her assemblages.
-Fragments of handwork from weavers, lace makers, jewelers, painters, quilters, and embroiderers layer her works, and her pleasure in touching and editing their work into her own gives a sense of the generations of artists before who have always made beautiful things.
+Tiny assemblage figurines, coming up for air after a long year of plague, grace Becker’s sailor’s valentines.
+Assembled from antique doll parts, vintage trims, and seashells, Becker sees them as sea gods lending a helping hand as we all make way for the surface.
+Becker’s Eastern-flavored sailor’s valentine is lined with a glorious sari border.
+Its angel holy font is adorned with blue skirts and an angel’s nimbus made from sari scrap and jar lid liner.
+Unapologetically lush, tactile, and many-layered, Becker uses antique and vintage textiles, jewelry, china, Milagros, bits, pieces, and magpie collections from many cultures in her assemblages.
+Fragments of handwork from weavers, lace makers, jewelers, painters, quilters, and embroiderers layer her artwork, and her pleasure in touching and editing their artwork into her own brings together a sense of the generations of artists before who made beautiful things.